TheChronicMonster/TheChronicMonster.github.io/README.md

 Pizza's main.js creates an array of pizza ingredients and arrays of adjectives and nouns to create 46 random pizzas as well as two constant pizzas as defined in the html.

 I compressed the sliding pizzas and reduced their movement to well below 60 fps.
-The page loads in under 100ms.
-However, I was not able make the pizzas resize in less than 5ms.
-Currently, they reload in 22ms.
+Console.log() and the timeline helped me see where inefficiencies were in the code.
+Load times dropped drastically by pulling constants out of the for loops in changePizzaSizes and updatePositions.
+It was almost magical to see the difference.

 "document." was called several times throughout the main.js.
 This is very costly so variables were used in place everytime possible.